 Matt Weisbly

-Matthew Weisbly is the Education and Communications Coordinator for the Japanese American Citizens League.
+Matthew Weisbly is the Education Programs Manager for the Japanese American Citizens League.
 He is a graduate of the University of Southern California with a degree in Japanese and Japanese American history.
 His senior thesis explored demographic data and oral histories of Nisei soldiers with the 442nd Regimental Combat Team.
 In school, he was formerly the President of his school's Nikkei Student Union, Vice-President of the Mixed Race Student Community, and was part of the collegiate taiko group, Kazan Taiko.
 All while working part-time for the Asian Pacific American Student Services office on campus.
-A long time JACL member, he also served as the Youth Representative for the Arizona Chapter and as the inaugural Ted T. Namba fellow for the PSW district.
+He returned to USC for his Master of Education and graduated in 2024.
+A long-time JACL member, he also served as the Youth Representative for the Arizona Chapter and as the inaugural Ted T. Namba fellow for the PSW district.

 -